jakejs/jake/README.markdown

 ### Jakefile syntax

 Use `task` or `file` to define tasks.
-Call it with three arguments (and one more optional argument):
+Call it with two arguments (and one optional argument):

-    task(name, dependencies, handler, [async]);
+    task(name/prerequisites, action, [async]);

-Where `name` is the string name of the task (or file), `dependencies` is an array of the dependencies, and `handler` is a function to run for the task.
+The `name/prerequisites` argument can be either a simple String with the name of the task, or an Object literal where the single key is the name of the ask, and the value is an array of prerequisites.
+The `action` is a function defininng the action to take for the task.

 The `async` argument is optional, and when set to `true` (`async === true`) indicates the task executes asynchronously.
 Asynchronous tasks need to call `complete()` to signal they have completed.

-Tasks created with `task` are always executed when asked for (or depended on).
-Tasks created with `file` are only executed if no file with the given name exists or if any of the files it depends on are more recent than the file named by the task.
-Also, if any dependency is a regular task, the file task will always be executed.
+Tasks created with `task` are always executed when asked for (or are a prerequisite).
+Tasks created with `file` are only executed if no file with the given name exists or if any of its file-prerequisites are more recent than the file named by the task.
+Also, if any prerequisite is a regular task, the file task will always be executed.

 Use `desc` to add a string description of the task.